 In 2018 Taylor earned a Master of Music degree in Historical Performance at the Indiana University Jacobs School of Music in Bloomington, Indiana, wherein he studied Renaissance lute, theorbo, archlute, and baroque guitar with Nigel North.

 During his time at the Jacobs School of Music, Taylor performed with the Concentus ensemble and worked with Wendy Gillespie, co-founder of Fretwork, with Paul Elliot, co-founder of the Hilliard Ensemble, with Elizabeth Wright and Stanley Ritchie of the Duo Geminiani, and with Dr. Dana Marsh, artistic director of the Washington Bach Consort.

-Taylor has also studied with lutenists Paul O'Dette, Ronn McFarlane, Xavier Diaz-Latorre, and the late Pat O'Brien.
+Taylor has also studied the lute with lutenists Paul O'Dette, Ronn McFarlane, Xavier Diaz-Latorre, and the late Pat O'Brien.